 Accompanying the exhibition is a new children’s book celebrating women in science by honoring the achievements of Annie Alexander.
 Annie Alexander’s Amazing Adventure: An American Fossil Expedition in Nevada is written by Ann M. Wolfe with illustrations by Nevada-based artist Kate O’Hara.
 Through brilliant and colorful illustrations, readers learn about the plants and animals of the desert environment, ichthyosaur fossil discoveries and excavation, and extinction and climate science.

-Deep Time: Sea Dragons of Nevada is a 9,000-square-foot exhibition co-curated by Ann M. Wolfe, the Museum’s Andrea and John C. Deane Family Chief Curator, along with lead paleontologist Dr. Martin Sander, Professor of Vertebrate Paleontology at University of Bonn, Germany.
-The exhibition is designed by Nik Hafermaas based in Berlin, Germany.
+This exhibition is co-curated by Ann M. Wolfe, the Museum’s Andrea and John C. Deane Family Chief Curator and Associate Director, and lead paleontologist Martin Sander, Professor of Vertebrate Paleontology at the University of Bonn, Germany.
+The exhibition is designed by Nik Hafermaas of Berlin, Germany.

 Lead Sponsors